 - How long it has been since your last credit inquiry.

 In short, creditors want to determine whether or not you are desperate for additional credit, as that may reflect negatively on your current financial situation.

 As you might expect given the aforementioned metrics and the fact that credit scores are based on data from your major credit reports, your credit score is a fluid entity.
 In other words, it stands to change over time as you open new accounts, your spending and payment habits change, etc.

-This new information is factored into your credit score each time an inquiry is made (i.e. someone requests your score from a credit scoring agency, like FICO).
+This new information is factored into your credit score each time an inquiry is made (i.e. when a creditor reviews your credit history).
 It’s interesting to note that people have reported month-to-month credit score fluctuations of around 20 points without anything significant changing in their credit profiles.

 If you are interested in checking your credit score, there are a number of ways that you can do so.
 However, you should also note that doing so may not be necessary.